oncody/civ-board-game-2010/README.md

 [Appendix](#appendix)

-### Start of game
-* Pick a starting social policy
+### Game setup
 * Agree on optional rules
 * Agree on house rules
-* Give each player one artillery, one infantry, and one mounted unit.
 * Place one of each market resource token per player near the market board, returning any extras to the box
+* Build the wonder deck
+  * Randomly Deal 4 of each type of wonder with the basic wonders on top of the deck, the middle wonders in the middle, and the advanced wonders on the bottom

+### Player Setup
+* Pick a civilization
+* Set your starting government
+* Learn your starting tech
+* Gain civilization bonus
+* Pick a starting social policy
+* Set economy coin dial to 0
 * Place capital
-* Gain civilization bonus
+* Set trade dial equal to trade in your city's outskirts (you'll gain trade again on the first turn)
 * Place a single army figure in your city's outskirts
 * Place a single scout figure in your city's outskirts
-* Learn your civ's starting tech
-* Set starting government
-* Set trade dial equal to trade in your city's outskirts (you'll gain trade again on the first turn)
-* Set economy coin dial to 0 (It is possible for some players to receive a coin from a map square or great person during setup.
-If this is the case, the player sets their economy dial to the number equal to the number of coins they have, instead.)
-* Build the wonder deck
-  * Shuffle and deal 4 of each type of wonder with the basic wonders on top of the deck, the middle wonders in the middle, and the advanced wonders on the bottom
+* Take one artillery military unit card
+* Take one infantry military unit card
+* Take one mounted military unit card

 ### Optional Rules:
+* All players must agree at the start of the game whether to play with these optional rules
   * Investment deck
-  * All players must agree at the start of the game whether to play with this
   * Great person deck
-  * All players must agree at the start of the game whether to play with this

 ### Potential House Rules
 * Not necessarily have we all agreed on these